haxtheweb/edtechjoker/draft-outline.md

 - [Week 2](fa-23/week-2/README.md)
 - [Week 3](fa-23/week-3/README.md)

+# Week 4:  Review, revision and intro to JS ecosystems

+This week we'll start looking at how our code fits (or doesn't) into the modern JS ecosystem.
+What we've made so far is old school, vanilla, simple.
+Now we'll look at getting it into how modern JS is shipped.

 # EVERYTHING BELOW THIS LINE IS SUBJECT TO CHANGE BASED ON COURSE PROGRESS
 ~~~~~~